Quảng Nam province: Administrative divisions

-They are further subdivided into 13 commune-level towns (or townlets), 213 communes, and 18 wards.
+Education

+Quang Nam is a province with a relatively large scale of schools, classes, and students compared to other provinces and cities in the country.
+The network of schools and classes has all levels, grades, and majors, from preschool education, general education, continuing education to vocational high school, college, and university; all types of public and private education, basically meeting the learning needs of all classes of people in the province.

+General education in the province is evenly distributed throughout the areas; in which each district, town, and city has 2-5 high schools.
+Schools are increasingly invested in and are more spacious; the staff and teachers are basically guaranteed in quantity and quality.

+In recent years, Quang Nam students participating in national exams have always achieved high rankings.
+College and university education has also developed strongly in recent times.
+When the province was re-established in 1997, Quang Nam did not have a university, but now it has 2 universities and 1 academy, including: Quang Nam University, Phan Chau Trinh University and Academy of Public Administration and Governance campus in Quang Nam province.

 Economy

 Quảng Nam has two famous traditional products: the world's highest essential oil content Trà My cinnamon (aka Saigon Cinnamon) and Ngọc Linh ginseng.
 Quảng Nam is famous for its production of Saigon cinnamon.

 The economy of Quảng Nam has been growing rapidly in recent years.
 GDP growth in 2010 was 12.7% and the goal for 2011 is 13.5%.
 Growth has been between 12 and 15% in the years from 2005 to 2007, mostly driven by a booming industrial sector (growing more than 20% per year) and to a lesser extent the service sector.
 GDP per capita in 2007 was 8.76 million Vietnamese đồng, 65.2% of the national average.

 Quảng Nam's economy has been diversified significantly during the first decade of the 21st century.
 Agriculture, forestry, and fishery made up 41.5% of the province's GDP in 2000 but only 21.4% in 2010.
 This is only a relative decline.
 Growth of the first sector has been positive but overshadowed by industrial and service growth.
 It was between 2 and 4% between 2000 and 2007 and 4.5% in 2010.
 The vast majority of the work force is still employed in this sector: 524,700 out of 778,300 as of 2007 (down from 548,700 in 2000).
 Harvests of rice, which takes up 75% of the agricultural area, has increased from 329,900 tons in 2000 to 395,100 tons in 2007 (1.1% of the national rice output).